Kwangsa19/SQL-Automotive/README.md

 4. Calculate the average sale amount per customer.

 ## Database and Tables
-> Copy and paste all of this into your SQL editor
+> Copy and paste this code into your SQL editor.

+> This is conducted on MySQL/MariaDB relational database management system.

 ```
 CREATE DATABASE sql_automotive;